laurieroy/CampReview/readme.md

     * Image

 #Layout and Basic Styling
-* header and footer partials
+* Created header and footer partials
-* BS3 - will migrate to 4 at end
+* Using BS3 - will migrate to 4 at end

+#Create a New Campground
+* Setup new campground POST route
+* Basic unstyled form
+* Setup route to show form

+# Add in styling
+* Add better header/footer files
+* Make campground display in a grid
+* Add a navbar to templates
+* Style the New Campground Form